Raj Kundra

-Raj Kundra is a British-Indian businessman, who was ranked as the 198th richest British Asian by Success.
+Raj Kundra is a British-Indian businessman and part time actor who, in 2004, was ranked as the 198th richest British Asian by Success.
+He has faced legal scrutiny over allegations related to the production of adult content and involvement in sports betting.

-His father, Bal Krishan Kundra was a middle-class businessman and his mother Usha Rani Kundra was a shop assistant when he was a child.

-Kundra has had various investment interests, including cricket and mixed martial arts.
+Kundra has made investments across a range of interests, including cricket and mixed martial arts.
 He has been married to Shilpa Shetty, an Indian actress, since 2009.

 Early life

-Raj Kundra's parents were Punjabi Hindus who migrated from raipur, India.
-His father, Bal Krishan Kundra became a bus conductor in London before running a small business.
-His mother, Ushaw Rani Kundra worked as a shop assistant.
+Raj Kundra was born in London, England to Indian immigrants.
+Kundra's parents were Punjabi Hindus from Ludhiana.
+Kundra grew up in a middle-class family.
+His father, Bal Krishan Kundra worked as a bus conductor in London before running a small business.
+His mother, Usha Rani Kundra worked as a shop assistant.

+Career

-Kundra was born and raised in London.
-At the age of 18, Kundra relocated to Dubai and later Nepal and started a business selling pashmina shawls to fashion retailers in Britain and made his first millions.
+At the age of 18, Kundra moved to Dubai and later Nepal, where he started a business selling pashmina shawls to fashion retailers in Britain and made his first couple of millions.
 In 2007, he moved to Dubai and set up Essential General Trading LLC, a company dealing in precious metals, construction, mining and renewable energy projects.
 He was also at that time involved in the financing and production of Bollywood films.